dfinity/examples/motoko/classes/README.md

 This example demonstrates a simple use of actor classes, which allow a program to dynamically install new actors (that is, canisters).
 It also demonstrates a multi-canister project, and actors using inter-actor communication through `shared` functions.

-The example define two Motoko actors, `Map` and `Test`.
+The example defines two Motoko actors, `Map` and `Test`.

-`Map` is a dead-simple, distributed key-value store, mapping `Nat` to `Text` values, with entries stored in a small number of separate `Bucket` actors.
+`Map` is a dead-simple, distributed key-value store, mapping `Nat` to `Text` values, with entries stored in a small number of separate `Bucket` actors, installed on demand.

 [Map.mo](./src/map/Map.mo) imports a Motoko actor class `Bucket(i, n)` from library [Buckets.mo](./src/map/Buckets.mo).